AngelShex/Challenge-One-Module/README.md

 Fifth site will be from current other bootcamp classmates Nicole Brubaker and Fred Motta Sixth site with be from the AI help module that come in my UCR canvas bootcamp seven site from google search engine

-replaced a lot of Div with Sections and Nav

-fixed elements in CSS code for the div to be replaced with header elements

-lines 33 and 39 updated with nav

-added lines on 41 and 47 replaced div with nav

-added lines on 49 and 55 replaced div with nav

-fixed search-engine-optimization on line 39 with id and class

-edited 38 and 62 with section id and took of the div points

-fixed footer replaced div with footer tag

-went into css and removed class to just be footer

-Added horison search engine to line 9 replaced website